electriccitizen/newupstream/README.md

 * Overriding or losing the work of others (worse)
 * Uninstallable configuration or deploy errors

 See this guide to [following a safe workflow](docs/WORKFLOW.md) when using configuration management in Drupal 8.
+The recommended workflow below follows these best practices, and includes two helper commands (```fin sync``` and ```fin validate```) that automate important components of a safe work flow.

 ## Recommended workflow